Can Kidney Disease be Cured?

 What are the Different Stages of End-Stage Renal Disease?

 Kidney disease is classified into 5 stages based on the estimated glomerular filtration rate (eGFR).
 It is a blood test that measures your kidneys' ability to filter waste.
-A normal eGFR above 90 indicates healthy kidney function, while an eGFR of 0 means no kidney function remains.
+An eGFR above 90 may indicate normal kidney filtration; however, chronic kidney disease stage 1 is diagnosed only when this is accompanied by markers of kidney damage, such as proteinuria or structural abnormalities.

 • Stage 1: eGFR is above 90.
 The kidneys have mild damage but still function normally.